 A Collector’s Collection:The Rosenbach Museum & Library

-As a means of honoring the Rosenbach brothers’ legacy, we at AE are proud to announce that as of today, some nearly 8200 records of the Rosenbach Company’s catalogues are now available in AE’s Bibliographic Database.
+At the risk of being repetitive, we’d like to remind readers of something mentioned much earlier in this article: that as of today, some nearly 8200 records of the Rosenbach Company’s catalogues are now available in AE’s Bibliographic Database.
 They are a tremendous resource in terms of book history and bibliography.
 To specifically access them, AE subscribers must use the Advanced Search mode and put in “Rosenbach” as the Source field.